AmplitudeAudio/sdk/docs/content/features.md

 ## Game and Engine Synchronization

 You can synchronize the Amplitude [Engine] with your game state using two approaches:
-- [RTPC]: RTPC stands for Real-time Parameter Control.
+- [RTPC]: RTPC stands for Real-Time Parameter Control.
 It allows you to adjust values in the Amplitude Engine (`gain`, `priority`, `effect parameters`, etc.) from the game at runtime.
 For example, think about a character who climbs a mountain.
 You can create an RTPC which synchronizes the player altitude (the distance from the ground) with the Amplitude Engine to slightly fade between environment sounds, from a calm river (at the ground) to strong winds (at the summit).
 - [Switch]: A switch is helpful in cases where you want to let the Amplitude Engine know about one state at a time.
 For example, your character is walking in a forest.
 A switch can be applied to the terrain to let the Amplitude Engine know about the surface the character is walking on, and then play the right footstep sound.

 {{< /column >}}